"

 • Staccatissimo: Notes performed even shorter than a staccato.

-• Accent: Notes performed loud.
+• Accent: Notes performed loudly.

 • Marcato: Notes performed even louder than an accent.